 ii.
-For a cumulative premium secondary guarantee, the amount of cumulative level gross premiums determined according to Section 3.B.6.c.i, accumulated with any interest or accumulation factors per the contract provisions for the secondary guarantee.
+For a cumulative premium secondary guarantee, the amount of cumulative level gross premiums determined according to Section 3.B.5.c.i.1, accumulated with any interest or accumulation factors per the contract provisions for the secondary guarantee.

-Section 3.B.4, Section 3.B.5 and Section 3.B.6 provide the calculation of a terminal NPR under the assumption of an annual mode gross premium.
-In Section 3.B.4, Section 3.B.5 and Section 3.B.6, the gross premium referenced is the gross premium for the policy assuming an annual premium mode.
+Section 3.B.4 and Section 3.B.5 provide the calculation of a terminal NPR under the assumption of an annual mode gross premium.
+In Section 3.B.4 and Section 3.B.5, the gross premium referenced is the gross premium for the policy assuming an annual premium mode.

 For all policies and riders within the Term Reserving Category, other than those addressed in Section 3.B.8 below, the NPR on any valuation date shall be equal to the actuarial present value of future benefits less the actuarial present value of future annual valuation net premiums as follows:

-5. For all policies and riders within the ULSG Reserving Category prior to the point when all secondary guarantee periods have expired, the NPR shall be determined in Section 3.B.6 below.
+5. For all policies and riders within the ULSG Reserving Category, the NPR shall be determined as follows:

+If the policy duration on the valuation date is Prior to the point when all secondary guarantee periods have expired, the NPR shall, be the greater of the reserve amount determined in Section 3.B.5.c and the reserve amount determined in Section 3.B.5.d, subject to the floors specified in Section 3.D.2.

-After the expiration of all secondary guarantee periods, the NPR shall be the NPR determined according to Section 3.B.5 only, subject to the floors specified in 3.D.2.
+If the policy duration on the valuation date is after the expiration of all secondary guarantee periods, the NPR shall be the reserve amount determined according to Section 3.B.5.d only, subject to the floors specified in 3.D.2.

-The NPR shall be calculated as in Section 3.B.6.c through Section 3.B.6.e below, and the resulting NPR shall be used in the comparison with the NPR calculated in accordance with Section 3.B.5.
+A reserve amount for the policy shall be calculated assuming the secondary guarantee is in effect as described below.
 If the policy has multiple secondary guarantees, the NPR shall be calculated as below for the secondary guarantee that provides the greatest NPR as of the valuation date.
 For the purposes of this subsection, let n be the longest number of years the policy can remain in force under the provisions of the secondary guarantee.
 However, if a shorter period produces a materially greater NPR, then n shall be that shorter number of years.

 As of the policy issue date: